 struct for state management.

-Then we manage this state using the manage
+Then use the manage

 method of tauri::Builder

-.
+to manage this state.
 We can then encapsulate the command

 to use the methods of this object to retrieve data.